Pain: Understanding the perpetual cycle that links psychological and physiological concepts of chronic pain.

 How on earth do I do this?

-As aforementioned, the practise of yoga and mediation is the key to breaking the recurrent pain conundrum.
-Throughout the year we hold many retreats that focus on treating many physical and mental ailments in a holistic manner .
+As aforementioned, the practice of yoga and meditation is the key to breaking the recurrent pain conundrum.
+Throughout the year, we hold retreats that focus on treating physical and mental ailments in a holistic manner.
 These weekends combine evidence-based knowledge with traditional wisdom in combination with Clinical Yoga Therapy, Meditations, as well as specific processes for holistic pain rehabilitation.

-*As mentioned, the practise of yoga and meditation on a regular basis is the key to managing pain effectively.
+*As mentioned, the practice of yoga and meditation on a regular basis is the key to managing pain effectively.
 Yet, it cannot be misunderstood that this is the only treatment.
-Yoga and meditation are very effective treatments, however without proper instruction, and should the pain be chronic, without appropriate medical attention, the perpetual cycle will not be remedied.
+Yoga and meditation are very effective treatments.
+However, without proper instruction, and should the pain be chronic, without appropriate medical attention, the perpetual cycle will not be remedied.

-What this means is seeking modern medical opinions in conjunction with Ayurvedic Medical Appointments.
-This combinatorial approach ensuring that your holistic wellbeing is not negated in anyway.
+What this means is seeking modern medical opinions in conjunction with Yoga Therapy Appointments.
+This combinatorial approach ensures that your holistic wellbeing is not negated in any way.